Introduction

 The pricing model defines your relations with advertisers in terms of what exactly they pay you for.
 The price advertisers pay you is often called a rate.
 The rate can act as a bid in an auction when the ad server needs to pick one campaign/ad to display from many candidates with similar targeting.

-Each ad campaign needs to have a rate and a pricing model set (should be done while creating a campaign).
+Each ad campaign must have a rate and a pricing model set (should be done while creating a campaign).
 Advertisers can do that themselves if the owner allows self-service.
 Otherwise, the owner has to submit campaigns himself.

 Available pricing models include: